-All applications for school places must be made on Newcastle City Council's school application form and returned to Newcastle City Council.
+All applications for school places must be made to your home local authority.
+Newcastle City Council encourages online applications via the Citizen's Portal (www.newcastle.org/CitizenPortal LIVE/en)

+A paper application form is available as an alternative and must be returned to Newcastle City Council.

-Applications for Reception places for September 2020 must be submitted by midday on 15 January 2020.
+Applications for Reception places for September 2024 must be submitted by 15 January 2024.
 Applications for school places in other year groups or after the start of the school year can be submitted at any time.

-Late applications
+Late Reception applications